 Saskatchewan offers job opportunities in a variety of skilled trades and professional occupations.
 Learn more about finding work, licensing requirements for regulated occupations and becoming familiar with Saskatchewan workplaces.

 Find programs and funding to assist in developing the skills needed to prepare for, find and maintain a job.

 Find labour market statistics, reports and labour forecasts.

 Labour Mobility refers to an agreement between Canadian jurisdictions that aims to ensure that a worker's professional or occupational certification issued by a regulator in one jurisdiction may be accepted as certification in another Canadian jurisdiction.

 Need Help with my WCB Claim or Appeal

 Find information on the Office of the Workers Advocate and when to contact the Workers' Compensation Board after an injury.

 Safety in the Workplace

 Learn more about providing a safe work environment and staying safe on the job.

-The Youth at Work programs are targeted to young workers to increase awareness and understanding of what constitutes a safe, healthy, productive, and respectful workplace.
+Learn about programs targeted to young workers to increase awareness and understanding of what constitutes a safe, healthy, productive and respectful workplace.